 How do I know which type of lube is right for me?

 By far the most versatile (thanks to their match with adult toys), water-based lubes are thin, slippery and easy to rinse off when the fun ends.
-This makes them more prone to drying out mid-action – nothing a little re-apply can’t solve.
+Air drying and being safely absorbed by the body does make them more prone to drying out mid-action.

-With a longer playtime than other lubes, silicone-based lubes are safe to use with condoms and, if you’re in the mood for a steamy shower session, will hold up underwater.
-If your adult toys are made out of silicone, it’s best to avoid silicone-based lubes and opt for water-based instead – as they won’t damage the material.
+If your adult toys are made out of silicone, it’s best to avoid silicone-based lubes and opt for water-based instead as they’re less likely to damage the material.

 When should I use lube?